boushka9/last-minute-plans/README.md

 To help you remember search combinations of deliciousness past, your past searches can be found at the bottom of the page.
 You can clear them out if you want to start fresh.

 <img src="readmeassets/searchhistory.png" alt="Your Search History" width="300"/>

+## Installation

+No installation is neccessary for this app.
+Access the application at https://boushka9.github.io/last-minute-plans/

 ## Wire Frames and User Story